Cissampelos

 Cissampelos is a genus of flowering plants in the family Menispermaceae.
 Various species of this genus have a history of use in various traditions of herbal medicine.
 Moreover, many of these plants were used as curare applied as arrow poison during hunting.

-Cissampelos pareira is used in Chinese herbology, where it is called xí shēng téng (锡生藤) or yà hū nú (亞乎奴).
-The species is also known as abuta and is also called laghu patha in Ayurvedic medicine.
+Cissampelos pareira is used in Chinese herbology.
+The species is also known as abuta in Ayurvedic medicine.
 The Maasai people of Kenya use Cissampelos mucronata as a forage for their cattle.